“There are no secrets to success. It is the result of preparation, hard work, and learning from failure.”—Colin Powell

 Set the types of content you’ll be producing

-There are many different types of content you can craft: blog posts, articles, videos, podcasts, infographics, and other assorted visual content.
-Go into this stage of your planning with both eyes wide open, looking for ways that your content can intertwine and serve multiple channels.
+You may craft many different content styles: blog posts, forums, videos, podcasts, infographics, and other forms of visual material.
+Head into this planning stage with your eyes wide open, seeking ways to intertwine the content and supporting various channels.

 Create an editorial calendar

-Committing to a set schedule does several things to help you.
-First, your audience will come to expect (and hopefully look forward) to hearing from you, and it will allow you to develop consistency and train Google to expect new and wonderful content form your end, which will help rankings.
+Committing to a set schedule does many things for you to help.
+Second, your audience will come to expect (and hopefully look forward to) hearing from you, and that will encourage you to build consistency and train Google to expect new and wonderful content to shape your end, which will boost rankings.

 Craft with SEO in mind

-The days of blatantly writing an SEO-optimized page are over, but that doesn’t mean you don’t follow a few tried and true principles that will still help your content rank well and be shared.
+The days of blatantly writing an SEO-optimized page are over, but that doesn’t mean that you don’t follow some tried and true principles that will still help you rank and share your content.

 Set up analytics to evaluate your effectiveness

-If you don’t already have some sort of analytics program set up, now’s the time to do it.
-Even Google analytics will be fine; you just need to be able to see and understand your metrics and decide from this what’s working and what’s not.
+If you haven’t already set up some kind of analytics program, now’s the time to do it.
+Even Google analytics is going to be fine; you just need to be able to see and understand your metrics and then decide what works and what isn’t.

 Build a promotion plan for your content